-The stent graft may not completely seal the aneurysm allowing it to continue to fill.
+The stent graft may not completely seal the aneurysm, allowing it to continue to fill.
 Small leaks are quite common and usually require no additional treatment.
-Some larger leaks may require a further procedure.
+Some larger leaks may require a further procedure to seal them.

 There are small risks related to the anaesthetic which will be explained to you by your anaesthetist.